Conservancy donors make a difference in Cuyahoga Valley National Park every day.

-Each year, our members, donors, volunteers, and advocates help the Conservancy accomplish BIG things for our national park.
-Together with the National Park Service, we've...
+Each year, our members, donors, volunteers, and advocates help the Conservancy accomplish big things for our national park.
+Together, we’ve helped make the following successes possible during the Conservancy’s Fiscal Year 2017:

-... and so much more!
-Thank you to all who make our work for Cuyahoga Valley National Park possible.
+- … and so much more!
+Thank you to all who make the Conservancy’s work for Cuyahoga Valley National Park possible.

 Every Kid in a Park

-The national Every Kid in a Park initiative has a vision that "No matter who you are or where you live, every kid should be able to enjoy America's parks, monuments, lands and waters."
-In 2016, the Conservancy brought 1,300 students from Cleveland and Akron to the national park to explore the history, wildlife, geology, and natural features of the Cuyahoga Valley.
-During 2016-2017, we're aiming to expand the program dramatically, to 8,000 Cleveland-area youth.
-Learn more >
+The national Every Kid in a Park initiative has a vision that “No matter who you are or where you live, every kid should be able to enjoy America’s parks, monuments, lands and waters.”
+During the 2016-2017 school year, the Conservancy’s Cuyahoga Valley Environmental Education Center brought 3,500 fourth-graders to the national park to explore the history, wildlife, geology, and natural features of the Cuyahoga Valley.
+During 2017-2018, we’re aiming to continue growing the program, with a goal of serving 5,500 students from throughout northeast Ohio.
+Learn more

 East Rim Mountain Bike Trail

-With support from the Conservancy, Cuyahoga Valley National Park opened its first mountain biking trail in November 2015.
-The initial 2.3-mile trail section lets bikers, hikers, and runners explore a unique new area of the Cuyahoga Valley, and several more miles are in the works.
-Funding for the East Rim Trail comes from the John S. and James L. Knight Foundation, the ODNR Recreational Trail program, and National Parks Centennial Challenge funding.
-See what's happening now >
+With support from the Conservancy, Cuyahoga Valley National Park officially opened its first mountain biking trail in spring 2016.
+The initial 2.3-mile East Rim Trail lets bikers, hikers, and runners explore a unique new area of the Cuyahoga Valley.
+An additional 6.5-mile loop is anticipated to be completed in the spring of 2018.
+Funding for the East Rim trail system comes from the John S. and James L. Knight Foundation, ODNR Recreational Trails program, National Parks Centennial Challenge, S. L. Gimbel Foundation Fund, People for Bikes, and individual donors.
+See what’s happening now

 Streamlined Volunteer Hour Tracking